3mdeb/news-and-ideas/blog/content/post/2023-11-11-qubesos-hw-testing.md

 SUT is done by attempting to receive a video stream which won't work if you won't set timings and you want to set EDID to the right value before setting timings.
-Such a weird way of testing power state of a device was used in the absence of anything better.
+Such a weird way of testing power state of a device was used in the absence of anything better in a given hardware setup.
 If the system is up, it's video output is up and sends data, so it actually works provided that you take some precautions (more details in the section on the `power` script).
 As a reminder, knowing current state is required because attempting to power off a system that's powered off